libsdl-org/SDL/docs/README-migration.md

 The timestamp member of the SDL_Event structure now represents nanoseconds, and is populated with SDL_GetTicksNS()

-The timestamp_us member of the sensor events has been renamed sensor_timestamp and now represents nanoseconds.
+For sensor events, the timestamp_us member is now the timestamp member, and represents nanoseconds.
 This value is filled in from the hardware, if available, and may not be synchronized with values returned from SDL_GetTicksNS().

 You should set the event.common.timestamp field before passing an event to SDL_PushEvent().
 If the timestamp is 0 it will be filled in with SDL_GetTicksNS().